easunarunachalam/spectraphysics_control/README.md

-# davy-jones
+# spectraphysics_control
-Python object for controlling Insight DeepSee Lasers.
+Python object for controlling Spectra-Physics lasers.
 The `DeepSee` class is a wrapper around the serial interface to the laser providing convenient methods in place of unwieldy serial commands.